grisha/mod_python/Doc/directives.rst

-Where multiple handlers are specified, if any handler in the sequence returns a value other than ``apache.OK`` or ``apache.DECLINED``, then execution of all subsequent handlers for this phase are aborted.
+Where multiple handlers are specified, if any handler in the sequence returns a value other than ``apache.OK`` or ``apache.DECLINED``, then execution of all subsequent handlers for this phase is aborted.

 .. note::